ViBiOh/herodote/README.md

 ## Getting started

+### Postgres

+Herodote use a Postgres database as a backend storage.
+You need a Postgres database for storing your datas.
+I personnaly use free tier of [ElephantSQL](https://www.elephantsql.com).

+Once setup, you _have to_ to create schema with [Herodote DDL](sql/ddl.sql) and start the Herodote API.
+Configuration is done by passing `-dbHost`, `-dbName`, `-dbUser`, `-dbPass` arg or setting equivalent environment variables (cf. [API Usage](#api-usage) section).

 ### Algolia

-Herodote use an [Algolia](https://www.algolia.com) index as a backend storage.
+Herodote can use an [Algolia](https://www.algolia.com) index as an alternative to Postgres.
 You need to [create an application](https://www.algolia.com/account/applications) in your account.

 For a personnal use, the free-tier is enough with 10k search and index by month.
+You don't need the Herodote API with this backend.

 ### CI Integration